-This Section applies to senior citizen housing developments and senior housing projects, regardless of whether the project is assisted living or independent living.
+Active Adult Living uses provide a housing option for the purpose of housing persons aged 55 years and older.
+This Section applies to housing developments and housing projects for those persons aged 55 years or older, regardless of whether the project is assisted living or independent living.

-- (a) Development standards. - (1) Entryways, walkways, and hallways in the common areas of the development, and doorways and paths of access to and within the residential units, shall be as wide as required by laws applicable to new multifamily housing construction for provision of access to persons using a standard-width wheelchair. - (2) Walkways and hallways in the common areas of the development shall be equipped with standard height railings or grab bars to assist persons who have difficulty walking. - (3) Walkways and hallways in the common areas shall have lighting conditions which are of sufficient brightness to assist persons who have difficulty seeing. - (4) Access to all common areas and residential units within the development shall be provided without use of stairs, either by means of an elevator or sloped walking ramps. - (5) The development shall be designed to encourage social contact by providing at least one common room and outdoor common open space. - (6) Refuse collection shall be provided in a manner that requires a minimum of physical exertion by residents. - (7) The development shall comply with all other applicable requirements for access and design imposed by law, including, but not limited to, the Fair Housing Act (42 U.S.C.
+- (a) Development standards. - (1) Entryways, walkways, and hallways in the common areas of the development, and doorways and paths of access to and within the residential units, shall be as wide as required by laws applicable to new multifamily housing construction for provision of access to persons using a standard-widthwheelchair. - (2) Walkways and hallways in the common areas of the development shall be equipped withstandard height railings or grab bars to assist persons who have difficulty walking. - (3) Walkways and hallways in the common areas shall have lighting conditions which are of sufficient brightness to assist persons who have difficulty seeing. - (4) Access to all common areas and residential units within the development shall be provided without use of stairs, either by means of an elevator or sloped walking ramps. - (5) The development shall be designed to encourage social contact by providing at least one common room and outdoor common open space. - (6) Refuse collection shall be provided in a manner that requires a minimum of physical exertion by residents. - (7) The development shall comply with all other applicable requirements for access and design imposed by law, including, but not limited to, the Fair Housing Act (42 U.S.C.
 Sec.
 3601 et seq.) and the Americans with Disabilities Act (42 U.S.C.
 Sec.
-12101 et seq.),

-- (8) Notwithstanding any other provision of this code, the minimum floor area for each residential unit in shall be as follows: - a.
+12101 et seq.), - (8) Notwithstanding any other provision of this code, the minimum floor area for each residential unitin shall be as follows: - a.
 Studio 450 square feet. - b.
 One bedroom 540 square feet. - c.
 Two bedroom 700 square feet. - (9) All projects shall implement, at minimum, the following universal design principles: - a.
 No-step entries. - b.
-One-story living such that an eating area, bathroom, and sleeping area are available on the same floor. - c.
+One-story living such that an eating area, bathroom, and sleeping area are available on the same floor.

+- c.
 Front doors with a minimum width of 36 inches to accommodate the use of wheelchairs and 32-inch free-swing doors (34-inch door) on all interior doors. - d.
 Hallway minimum width of 42 inches to accommodate the use of wheelchairs. - e.
 Room thresholds that are flush. - f.
 Adequate lighting throughout the dwelling unit. - g.
 Lever door handles and rocker light switches. - h.
 Additional closet rod brackets to allow potential access from a wheelchair. - i.
 Adequate space for maneuverability and access to facilities to those using wheelchairs.